Broadway station (Caltrain): Grade separation

 Seven alternatives (including a no-build option preserving the current layout) were studied in the Broadway Grade Separation Project Study Report, which recommended Alternative A, a combination of partially elevating the rail line for 7300 ft and partially depressing the roadway for a length of 730 ft, resulting in acceptable grades of up to 4.8 percent for road traffic and 0.75 percent for rail traffic.
 Under Alternative A, shoofly tracks would first be constructed east of the existing line and west of Carolan, then rail traffic would be diverted while the existing line was elevated.
 After the new rail bridge and embankments were completed, rail traffic would shift back to the newly elevated original alignment and Broadway would be temporarily closed while being reconstructed at a depressed alignment.
 Alternatives with the rail line lowered were considered, but they were rejected because of the high cost of drainage due to three nearby creeks.

 Broadway station would be rebuilt with an island platform to remove the existing hold-out rule.
 A preliminary design for the grade separation and station rebuild was anticipated for Spring 2019, and ultimately completed in October 2020 along with environmental clearance.
-The project is forecast to finish construction by summer of 2027.
+In an updated design released in 2022, the station profile was raised by 2 ft and the bridge structure was made thinner, eliminating the need to close Broadway temporarily to lower the roadway.
+Pedestrian and bicycle undercrossings will be provided at Carmelita, Cadillac, and Toyon/Majilla, all south of the Broadway crossing, with stairs and/or ramps to the island platform at Carmelita and Cadillac; in addition, the structure over Broadway will have additional spans to accommodate foot and bicycle traffic.
+A mixed-use path will be built from Oak Grove to Broadway between the elevated tracks and California.
+The construction manager / general contractor contract was awarded to a joint venture between Flatiron and Herzog in April 2024.
+The project is forecast to finish construction by the end of 2028.